Calls integration to Chat

 Step 3 Log in to the Calls SDK and the Chat SDK

 To log in to the Calls and Chat SDKs, create a function that allows you to authenticate the Calls SDK and the Chat SDK together.

-As written above, the Chat SDK is authenticated by using the
+As written above, the

 To log out from the Calls SDK and the Chat SDK, create a function that handles the two SDKs together like it was to log in.